snowplow-archive/snowplow.github.com/_posts/2016-12-20-snowplow-r86-petra-released.md

 * The Snowplow pipeline provides at-least-once delivery semantics: an event can hit a collector twice; a Kinesis worker can be restarted from the last checkpoint
 * Some third-party software like anti-virus or adult-content screeners can pre-cache HTTP requests, resulting in sending them twice
-* UUID generation [algorithm flaws][prnd-post] cause collisions in the event IDs for totally independent events
+* UUID generation [algorithm flaws][js-event-ids] cause collisions in the event IDs for totally independent events

 We can divide these duplicates into two groups: